The Web address of this article is

 The cumulative effects of many unmourned losses can increase the intensity

-and duration of each phase above. (a) Knowledge of healthy grieving
+and duration of each phase above.

-basics and (b)
+of healthy grieving basics and

-of kids' and adults'
+awareness of kids' and adults'

 Gaining this awareness is best begun